 There's a pretty straightforward answer here - Yes, you can integrate a wide range of existing telephone systems into Microsoft Teams with a method called Direct Routing.
 Direct Routing enables users to make and receive phone calls to and from landlines and mobiles via the public switched telephone network (PSTN) using Teams.

-Not only is Direct Routing compatible with virtually all phone systems (including both cloud-based and on premise setups), it's also not specific to a certain phone type and you can even deploy a Direct Routing as a Service (DRaaS) option with minimal investment, resource and risk.
-By offering a Direct Routing as a Service (DRaaS) option you can even provide a rolling contract with no need to install any on-premise equipment
+Not only is Direct Routing compatible with virtually all phone systems (including both cloud-based and on premise setups), it's also not specific to any specific call control, PBX or UC and you can even deploy a Direct Routing as a Service (DRaaS) option with minimal investment, resource and risk.
+By offering a Direct Routing as a Service (DRaaS) option you can even provide a rolling contract with no need to install any extra on-premise equipment of software.

 What are the advantages of Direct Routing?

-For businesses, there are a number of advantages that come with using Direct Routing to enable voice as a Direct Routing solution allows enterprises to optimize their existing setup whilst making the most of collaborative working in Microsoft Teams.
-On top of this:
+For businesses, there are a number of advantages that come with using Direct Routing to enable voice.
+Not only does it allow organizations to optimize their existing setup whilst making the most of collaborative working in Microsoft Teams, it also means that:

 - Existing numbers can be ported, meaning there is no disruption to existing setups